Just thought to share a snippet of a conversation had with the ED of one of the largest Shrimp Exporters (not listed) from India.

 Q: This is huge.
 You had told us in 2015 when we first met - if the farmer gets his price and his happy - the whole industry viability, rests on that.
 So If Global demand for Indian Shrimp Exports keeps increasing, and global Shrimp supply remains stable as it has, then the Indian Farmer has good things to look forward to ??

 We know most of us (still) invested in Avanti are wondering if at 35x trailing - everything is not factored into the price, and wondering about how to think through the way forward, and are a little uncomfortable holding through rich-valuation stages.
-It's a good problem to have
+As our friend Ayush says, it's a good problem to have

 Well - from our active experience over last 6 years (in rich valuation cases) there is one clear lesson.
 We need to focus and work hard at establishing only 2 things: